Aga Khan IV: Personal life

 Al-Husseini owned Bombardier jets.
 In 2005, it was reported that he owned a Bombardier Global Express and another transcontinental jet.

 Personal finances

-In 2009, Forbes estimated al-Husseini's net worth at approximately US$1 billion, and in 2013, Vanity Fair reported that his fortune had been estimated at around US$13.3 billion.
+In 2009, Forbes estimated al-Husseini's net worth at approximately US$1 billion, and in 2013, Vanity Fair reported that his fortune had been estimated at US$13.3 billion.
 Forbes also listed him among the world's fifteen wealthiest individuals referred to as "royals", though he did not exercise sovereignty over any state or territory.

 His personal assets were reported to include multiple estates, a private island in the Bahamas (Bell Island), a fleet of private jets, and Alamshar, a high-speed yacht reportedly valued at £100 million.
 He also owned several stud farms and hundreds of racehorses.
 His primary residence was the Aiglemont estate in Gouvieux, France.

 Death

 Al-Husseini died aged 88 at his residence in Lisbon, Portugal, on 4 February 2025.
 In his will, he named his son Rahim Al-Hussaini as his successor, a designation that the Nizari Ismaili community regards as the appointment of the 50th Imam, as Aga Khan V.

 A private funeral was held in Lisbon on 8 February.
 Attendees included Portuguese President Marcelo Rebelo de Sousa, Lisbon Mayor Carlos Moedas, and foreign dignitaries such as Trudeau and former Spanish king Juan Carlos I. On 9 February, al-Husseini was buried in the Mausoleum of Aga Khan in Aswan, Egypt, where his grandfather is also interred.